The Four Positions

 Strongest case

-Accounts for the highest Christological language in the New Testament — the passages where Jesus is called God (John 1:1, 20:28, Titus 2:13), where divine prerogatives are attributed to him (creating, sustaining, forgiving sins, receiving worship), and where the earliest Christians appear to include him within the identity of the one God of Israel.
+Accounts for the highest Christological language in the New Testament — the passages where Jesus is called God (John 1:1, 20:28, Titus 2:13), where actions typically reserved for God alone (creating, sustaining, forgiving sins, receiving worship) are attributed to him, and where the earliest Christians appear to include him within what Trinitarians call the "divine identity" — that is, the unique identity of the one God of Israel as understood through characteristics like sovereignty over creation and rightful receipt of worship.
 Also explains why early Christian worship practice centred on Jesus in a way that would be idolatrous if he were merely a creature.

 Strongest challenge

 Whether the New Testament authors themselves held this fully developed view, or whether the doctrine represents a later theological synthesis that goes beyond what any individual NT writer actually said.
 Critics point out that the key technical vocabulary (homoousios, hypostasis, three persons/one essence) is absent from the NT itself, and that many passages seem to distinguish Jesus from God rather than identify him as God.
 The fact that Trinitarian theology has been re-argued in fundamentally different philosophical frameworks — from Platonist metaphors to Augustinian psychology to Thomistic metaphysics to modern social theory — raises the question of whether the doctrine is genuinely derived from the biblical text or requires external philosophical scaffolding.
+Furthermore, the NT depicts Jesus as someone who died, lacked omnipotence and omniscience, is not portrayed as possessing aseity, and had many other attributes seemingly incompatible with essential divinity — and fails to account for the overwhelming weight of the NT authors' emphasis on Jesus being a bona fide, real human being.
 See How Trinitarian Arguments Have Changed.

 Key scholars